Lialda delayed-release tabletsPronunciation

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

-- if you have a history of liver or kidney problems, certain stomach problems (pyloric stenosis), pancreas problems (eg, pancreatitis), Kawasaki syndrome, or rheumatic fever
+- if you have a history of liver or kidney problems, certain stomach problems (pyloric stenosis), pancreas problems (eg, pancreatitis), Kawasaki syndrome, or a rheumatic (inflammatory) disease (eg, rheumatoid arthritis)

 - if you have a history of heart problems (eg, inflammation of the sac around your heart)